10 tips on form design: how to design a form that brings in conversions

 #9 Carry out A/B split tests

 Although forms on different sites have a lot in common, it doesn't mean that copying Amazon's sign up form will work for your website as well.
 A/B split tests allow you to do tiny alterations to your form that gradually improve its conversion rate.
-Tests include altering the action button in text, size and color, making trust factors more prominent, adjusting field positions, removing optional fields and many others.
+Tests include altering the action button in text, size, and color, making trust factors more prominent, adjusting field positions, removing optional fields, finding unnecessary fields, and many others.

 #10 Conform to standards